OwenBrotherwood/aidePhoneGap/README.md

 NOTE:
 The version in master is without CSS and is therefor a template to add your taste off css

+Get started ...

+Start AIDE and checkout this git (https://github.com/OwenBrotherwood/aidePhoneGap.git)

+"Run" in AIDE ...

+Change the file contents either in AIDE or copy this git and edit the files in your web browser direct from Github.

+Hint:

+I do a lot of the HTML5 stuff on my local machine occasionally commit back changes to Github so that I can test on a Droid.

 Intresting files:

 <a href=aidePhoneGap/res/values/strings.xml>strings.xml: includes app name</a>